Mr-Dheer/Face-Mask-Detection-Application/README.md

 # Face-Mask-Detection-Application

-###  Built a face mask classifier that could detect faces and classify whether the detected person is wearing a mask or not.
-Also, it was implemented on real-time videos and achieved an accuracy of 98%.
+###  The Face Mask Detector is a machine learning based application that I developed to detect whether a person is wearing a face mask or not.
+I created a custom dataset of images of my own and trained the model using the RandomForestClassifier algorithm.
+The application uses the trained model to classify real-time video feed and determine if a person has a mask on or not.
+The use of a RandomForestClassifier allowed for accurate classification and ensured the model's robustness in a real-world setting.
+The application serves as an efficient tool to enforce mask-wearing regulations and helps in promoting public health and safety.

  https://user-images.githubusercontent.com/97047991/175241748-562d5a6e-4b7b-471f-95e4-ea38a43e5b35.mp4